exercism/cpp/exercises/concept/lasagna/.docs/introduction.md

 ### Comments

 Comments come in two flavors: single- and multi-line.
-Everything that comes after `//` in a line is ignored by the compiler.
+Everything that comes after `//` on the same line is ignored by the compiler.
 Multi-line comments are also known as C-style comments.
 They are surrounded by `/*` and `*/`.
+Anything that comes between these will be ignored as well.

 ### Variables

 C++ is a typed language.
-The type of a variable has to be stated upon the declaration of a variable.
+All types need to be known at compile time, and so you generally need to state them explicitly.
-Its type cannot change.
+A variable's type cannot change.
 An integer variable with the name `years` can be declared like this:

 ```cpp